viktor-dimalanta/cito-plus-loan-be/README.md

 ## Cito-Plus-BE ##

 A simple microservice (REST API) using Node.js and TypeScript that interacts with a PostgreSQL database to manage “loan applications.”
-Then build a basic frontend (e.g., React, Vue, or Angular) that consumes this API and allows basic operations on loan applications.
+The front-end developed using ReactJS that consumes this API and allows basic operations on loan applications.

 ## Table of Contents